 Contact me here to hire me as your Intimacy Director.

 Maybe you’re not sure if you need an Intimacy Director, or whether you have the budget to bring me on board.
 Let’s chat and discuss some options.

-Siobhan Richardson is an Intimacy Director, co-founderof Intimacy Directors International, and the only person in Canada recognized as an Intimacy Director by Tonia Sina, founder of the Intimacy For The Stage method.
+Siobhan Richardson is an Intimacy Director, co-founder of Intimacy Directors International, and one of two people in Canada recognized as an Intimacy Director by Tonia Sina, founder of the Intimacy For The Stage method.
 Siobhan is quickly building an impressive resume in this field, including several directing and teaching credits across Canada, the USA with inquiries from across Europe.